Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: introduction

-A {\em k-coloring} of a graph $G=(V,E)$ is a mapping $f$: $V \rightarrow \{1,2,...,k\}$ such that $f(u)\neq f(v)$ whenever $uv\in E$.
+For a given positive integer $k$, we use the notation $[k]$ to denote the set $\{1,\ldots, k\}$.
+A {\em k-coloring} of a graph $G=(V,E)$ is a mapping $f$: $V \rightarrow [k]$ such that $f(u)\neq f(v)$ whenever $uv\in E$.
 We say that $G$ is {\em k-colorable} if $G$ admits a $k$-coloring.
 The {\em chromatic number} of $G$, denoted by $\chi(G)$, is the smallest positive integer $k$ such that $G$ is $k$-colorable.
 A {\em clique} (resp. {\em stable set}) of $G$ is a set of pairwise adjacent (resp. nonadjacent) vertices in $G$.
 The {\em clique number} of $G$, denoted by $\omega(G)$, is the maximum size of a clique in $G$.
-For a given positive integer $k$, we use the notation $[k]$ to denote the set $\{1,\ldots, k\}$.

 The concept of binding functions was introduced by Gy\'{a}rf\'{a}s \cite{G75} in 1975.
 Let ${\cal F}$ be a family of graphs.
 If there exists a function $f$ such that $\chi(H)\leq f(\omega(H))$ for all induced subgraphs $H$ of a graph in ${\cal F}$, then we say that ${\cal F}$ is $\chi$-{\em bounded}, and call $f$ a {\em binding function} of ${\cal F}$.